 Can you match orange-peel texture?

-Yes—orange peel is the most common wall texture in homes and we reproduce it with a spray texture can.
+Yes.
+Orange peel is the most common wall texture in Valley homes and we reproduce it with spray texture.
 After painting, the patch blends in very well.
-We take time to get the aggregate mix and spray pressure right so it looks like the surrounding wall, not like we sprayed a different product on top of it.
+We get the aggregate mix and spray pressure right so it looks like the surrounding wall, not like we sprayed a different product on top.

 Do you paint the repaired area?

-We apply a primer coat on all repairs.
-For the final color coat, we recommend homeowners paint the entire wall to avoid visible patch outlines, especially on older or faded walls.
-If your wall paint has aged or faded, even a perfect patch will show as a lighter spot once primed.
-Full-wall painting solves that problem.
+We apply primer.
+For the final color coat, we recommend painting the entire wall to avoid visible outlines, especially on older or faded walls.
+You can do that yourself or hire a painter.